EspinosaSalvador/Social-Network-API-by-Salvador/README.md

 - Node.js installed on the system
 - express to version 4.18.2
 - mongoose to version 7.1.1
-- mysql2 package version 3.2.1 or higher installed
+- moment to version 2.29.4 for the dates and so on

 ## Installation